 - Do your best to avoid high-impact activities such as jumping, jogging and running.
 These might cause weakened bones to break.
 Choose low-impact weight-bearing exercises like dancing, walking or low-impact aerobics, this is an especially important osteoporosis fitness tip if you know you have bone loss.

 - If you have bone loss, avoid twisting and bending, especially twisting and bending from your waist because this increases your risk of fractures.
-Activities that involve this kind of twisting and bending include using a rowing machine, doing toe touches and sit ups.
-Some forms of yoga, bowling, golf and tennis also can include potentially harmful twisting motions.
+Activities that involve this kind of twisting and bending include using a rowing machine, doing toe touches and sit-ups.
+Some forms of yoga, bowling, golf, and tennis also can include potentially harmful twisting motions.
 Before choosing these activities, a vitally important osteoporosis fitness tip is to speak with your doctor.

-Osteoporosis Fitness Tips: Examples of exercises
+Osteoporosis Fitness Tips: Examples of Exercises for Osteoporosis

 The osteoporosis fitness tips and exercises below help promote balance and flexibility, strength and movement as well as good posture.
 They are especially helpful for people who have osteoporosis.
-Be sure to check with your health care provider before beginning any new exercise routine if you have low bone density, have a diagnosis of osteoporosis, osteopenia or have had a recent fracture (broken bone).
+Be sure to check with your healthcare provider before beginning any new exercise routine if you have low bone density, have a diagnosis of osteoporosis, osteopenia or have had a recent fracture (broken bone).
 Avoid osteoporosis fitness tips and activities that require twisting or bending from the waist.

 Some muscle soreness is to be expected when you first begin exercising, but if soreness persists for more than two days, notify your doctor.
 None of the osteoporosis fitness tips or exercises should cause pain while you are performing them.
 Never try to "work through the pain."
 The osteoporosis fitness tips and exercises that follow are designed to complement weight-being exercises, not replace them.

 Some of the osteoporosis fitness tips and exercises are to be completed lying on the floor.
 For comfort, it's best to lie on a carpeted floor or on a mat or thick blanket.
-You may do the exercises on a firm bed if you have problems getting up and down off the floor.
+You may do the exercises on a firm bed if you have problems getting up and down from the floor.